-A Maker Taker is a cryptocurrency exchange model that involves two distinct fees that any investor on the trade is subjected to; maker and taker fees.
+Maker Taker is a cryptocurrency exchange model that involves two distinct fees that any investor in the trade is subjected to: maker and taker fees.
 Market 'makers' are people who add liquidity to markets.
 They use the order books to place a limitation on the number of orders, which in turn averts cryptocurrency swings.
 From doing this (adding liquidity), market makers get rewarded with extremely lower fees as compared to other traders.
-On the other hand, a taker receives the liquidity.
+On the other hand, a taker receives liquidity.
 The concept is as easy as that.

 Maker And Taker Fees

-Taker fees apply when an investor in the cryptocurrency platform places an order that entirely fills immediately.
-Ideally, this means that you are 'taking' the price you wish by selling or buying some limit orders.
-Meanwhile, for orders that do not fill immediately (for example on limit orders), a trader gets rewarded by paying lower 'market maker' fees.
+Taker fees apply when an investor on the cryptocurrency platform places an order that is entirely filled immediately.
+Ideally, this means that you are 'taking' the price you wish by selling or buying some limited orders.
+Meanwhile, for orders that do not fill immediately (for example on limited orders), a trader gets rewarded by paying lower 'market maker' fees.
 So the main difference between the two fees is that market makers pay reduced 'maker' fees while takers pay a higher fee.